KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 - Find external reactions using equilibrium equations for the entire truss.
 - Start with a joint with only 2 unknown joint forces.
-- Mark the tensile forces (consider all forces are tensile) acting on the join.
+- Mark the forces (consider all forces are tensile) acting on the joint.
 - Find the unknown forces at the selected joint, using 2 equilibrium equations for the joint.
 - Go to all other joints in turn and find forces in all the members.